 My Food Philosophy

 I believe in treating the body with love and respect.
-My personal approach to nutrition, and the approach I teach my clients, is a blend of three different strategies that all encourage you to fuel your body, not starve it into submission.
+My personal approach to nutrition—and the approach I teach in my BodyLove Bootcamp—is a blend of three different strategies that all encourage you to fuel your body, not starve it into submission.
 These strategies include clean eating, macro counting, and intuitive eating.
 (Yes, I believe in all three.)

 Each strategy, on its own, is an excellent training tool that can help you achieve better overall health and stay on track with your fitness goals.
 But I’ve learned, through personal experience, that it’s helpful to have more than one eating strategy available to you.
 Because while one strategy may serve you in most situations, it may fail you in others, leaving you feeling like you’ve gone “off the rails,” when in fact, food choices are never so drastic.